We use minimal analytics to improve the site. Is that okay?

 7 Must-Have Accessories Canon R5

-The Canon R5 is set up not just for photographers but also for videographers and works as an incredibly advanced hybrid machine.
-One of the great things about these smaller mirrorless cameras is how easy they are to change up and customize for improved handling and functionality using different accessories.
+The Canon R5 is an incredibly advanced hybrid machine designed for photographers and videographers.
+One of the great things about these smaller mirrorless cameras is how easily they can be customized with different accessories to improve handling and functionality.

 This guide will walk you through some of the best accessories for the Canon R5.